ststas/ststas/README.md

 🌱 Currently learning Node.js & Express.<br>

-⚡ Fun facts about me: in the past I was a teacher of math, a cook at Michelin star restaurant and a super-star dj :)</br>
+⚡ Fun facts about me: in the past I was a teacher of maths, a cook at Michelin star restaurant and a super-star dj :)</br>

 ### Portfolio
 https://ststas.github.io